Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: The standard model and its zero point energy

 \section{The standard model and its zero point energy}

-The standard model of particle physics is a quantum field theory for the U(1)$\times$SU(2)$\times$SU(3) gauge group with three families of quarks and leptons.
-Since its conception in the 1960's and 1970's, all its particles have been established, the latest being the top quark in 1995 and the Higgs boson in 2012.
-Like in the decades before, it has been capable to explain all experiments so far, the latest success being to rule out the breaking of lepton universality suggested in earlier experiments \cite{lhcb2022measurement}.
+The standard model of particle physics (SMPP) is a quantum field theory for the U(1) $\times$ SU(2)$\times$ SU(3) gauge group with three families of quarks and leptons.
+Since its conception in the 1960's and 1970's, all its particles have been established, the latest ones being the top quark in 1995 and the Higgs boson in 2012.
+Like in the decades before, SMPP has been capable to explain all experiments so far, the latest success being to rule out the breaking of lepton universality which was suggested in earlier experiments \citep{lhcb2022measurement}.

 In quantum mechanics there is the notion of zero point energy (ZPE).
-A harmonic oscillator has a ZPE of $\half\hbar \omega$, where $\omega=\sqrt{k/m}$ with $k$ the spring constant and $m$ the mass.
+A harmonic oscillator has a ZPE of $\half\hbar \omega$, where its oscillation frequency reads $\omega=\sqrt{k/m}$ with $k$ the spring constant and $m$ the mass.
 With $n$ quanta, it has energy levels $(n+\half)\hbar\om$.
 While the energy differences between the levels have clear experimental meaning, the meaning of ZPE is less obvious.
 Adiabatically changing either $k$ or $m$, changes the ZPE; the difference has a physical meaning.

-A quantum field can be seen as a large set of interacting harmonic oscillators.
-Their total ZPE is formally a sum of $\pm\half\hbar\om_\vk$ ($+$ for bosons, $-$ for fermions) over the $3d$ momenta $\vk$, a quartically divergent expression; if the momenta are cut off at the Planck scale, there remains a result which is about 123 orders of magnitude\footnote{Other sources report 120 orders of magnitude.} larger than the dark energy in the present Universe.
-Though a formal result without obvious meaning, this enormous mismatch is a reason why not much attention has been paid to the ZPE.
+A quantum field decomposes in a large set of harmonic oscillators.
+Their total ZPE is formally a sum of $\pm\half\hbar\om_\vk$ ($+$ for bosons, $-$ for fermions) over the $3d$ momenta $\vk$, a quartically divergent expression.
+If the momenta are cut off at the Planck scale, there remains a result which is about 123 orders of magnitude\footnote{Other sources report 120 orders of magnitude; both are estimates.
+The factor $10^{123}$ is sometimes called the Penrose number, named after the Nobel laureate Roger Penrose.} larger than the dark energy density in the present Universe.
+This enormous mismatch is a ground for unease to connection with ZPE.

 The question we put forward is however: Isn't there a more prominent role for the ZPE?
 Haven't we, by focussing on the particles and taking the ZPE for granted, been picking out the raisins while overlooking the pudding?
 Is there room within the standard model to address its deficiencies like the description of the baryon asymmetry, dark matter and the dark energy related to the Universe's accelerated expansion?